Reset filters

 Author(s): McIver TA; Craig W; Bosma RL; Chiarella J; Klassen J; Sandra A; Goegan S; Booij L;

 Peers are present for most bullying episodes.
 Peers who witness bullying can play an important role in either stopping or perpetuating the behaviour.
 Defending can greatly benefit victimized peers.
 Empathy is strongly associated with defending.
-Yet, less is ...
+Yet, less is known about defenders' neural response to witnessing social distress, and how this response may ...

 Article GUID: 35659207